emilk/eon/README.md

 Yaml is over-complicated, as well as inconsistent.
 [It is known](https://ruudvanasseldonk.com/2023/01/11/the-yaml-document-from-hell).

 ## Performance
-The Con language (and library) are designed for config files that humans edit by hand.
+The Eon language (and library) are designed for config files that humans edit by hand.

-There is nothing in the Con spec that would not make it as fast (or as slow, depending on your perspective) as JSON, but the library has not been optimized for performance (no crazy SIMD stuff etc).
+There is nothing in the Eon spec that would not make it as fast (or as slow, depending on your perspective) as JSON, but the library has not been optimized for performance (no crazy SIMD stuff etc).

-I would not recommend using Con as a data transfer format.
+I would not recommend using Eon as a data transfer format.
 For that, use a binary format (like MsgPack or protobuffs), or JSON (which has optimized parser/formatters for every programming language).

-## Con specification
+## Eon specification
-A Con document is always encoded as UTF-8.
+A Eon document is always encoded as UTF-8.

 A document can be one of:
 * A single value, e.g. `{foo: 42, bar: 32}` or `1337`
 * The contents of a Map, e.g. `foo: 42, bar: 32` (this is syntactic suger so you don't have to wrap the document in `{}`)
 * The contents of a List, e.g. `32 46 12` (useful for a stream of values, e.g. like [ndjson](https://docs.mulesoft.com/dataweave/latest/dataweave-formats-ndjson))

-Commas are optional in Con, so `[1,2,3]` is the same as `[1 2 3]`.
+Commas are optional in Eon, so `[1,2,3]` is the same as `[1 2 3]`.
 By convention, commas are included then multiple values are on the same line, but omitted for multi-line maps and lists.

 Whitespace is not significant (other than as a token separator).